 The Fallopian tubes are the two narrow tunnels extending from the uterus to the two ovaries.
 During menstruation, an egg is released from the ovaries and guided into the Fallopian tubes by the tiny finger-like fimbriae.
 The egg then travels through the Fallopian tube into the uterus.
 An egg can either be fertilized by a sperm in the Fallopian tube, prompting a pregnancy, or it will be shed with the uterine lining during the woman’s next period.

-Removal of both fallopian tubes makes natural conception impossible.
-Other fertility options, such as in-vitro fertilization (IVF), may still be available.
-Some patients may be able to preserve their fallopian tubes with an alternative tubal surgery.
+Removal of both Fallopian tubes makes natural conception impossible but other fertility options, such as in-vitro fertilization (IVF), may still be available.
+Some patients may be able to preserve their Fallopian tubes with an alternative tubal surgery.

 Salpingostomy and Fimbrioplasty

 Some patients may need intensive treatment for Fallopian tube diseases, but may still wish to conceive naturally.
 As an alternative to removal of the fallopian tube, some doctors may recommend fallopian tube reconstruction.